KenKundert/epstein/README.rst

     Figure 1: Radiative forcing as a function of concentration of CO₂.

 As you can see, these two figures differ.

-The model is given in Table 3.
+In addition, a careful reading of Myhre's paper uncovers no mention of the greenhouse effect of CO₂ being an "extreme diminishing effect".
+What you will find is a mathematical model for the greenhouse effect of CO₂ given in Table 3.
 It is:

-    ΔF = α ln(C/C₀)
+|    ΔF = α ln(C/C₀)
-    where
+|    where
-        α = 5.35 (or 6.3)
+|        α = 5.35 (or 6.3)
-        C₀ = 280 (unstated, but can be extracted from the graph)
+|        C₀ = 280 (unstated, but can be extracted from the graph)

 There is no evidence that this is a physical model.
 Indeed it has the look of a fitted model.
-This implies that it has no predictive value and should not be used outside of the measured range (300 — 1000 PPM).
+This implies that it has no predictive value and should not be used outside of the measured range (280 — 1000 PPM).
 In fact, it has a non-physical singularity at C = 0 where it predicts infinite cooling.
+This should not be taken as an issue with Myhre's model.
+It is very common to create fitted models as it often more convenient to use evaluate a simple formula rather than look up and interpolate values from a table.
+However it is important to never use such models outside their valid range and the results are often nonsensical.

-The Myhre presents this as an incremental model, ΔF is the change in the radiative forcing given the increase in CO₂ over pre-industrial levels.
+Myhre presents this as an incremental model, ΔF is the change in the radiative forcing given the increase in CO₂ over pre-industrial levels.

-Epstein extends the model outside its range to the point were it becomes singular (C = 0), ignores the singularity, and then draws conclusions not supported by the original ideas.
+Epstein extends the model outside its range to the point were it becomes singular (C = 0), ignores the singularity, and then draws conclusions not supported by the original data.
+This is a very serious abuse of the model that suggests Epstein does not understand the model, or even modeling in general.
+As such, his conclusion is spurious.

+It is not surprising the Epstein misinterpreted the model.
+One cannot be an expert in every field.
+It is surprising that he did not appear to confirm his conclusion with those that are knowledgeable in the field.
+Certainly a quick conversation with Myhre himself would have resolved the issue.
+The fact that Epstein did not attempt to confirm his novel and rather surprising conclusion leads credence to the idea that this his book is intended to promote a particular world view rather than to inform.